signaldatascience/R-curriculum/assignments/2-basic-topics/linear-regression/4-regularization/linreg-regularization.md

 In the above example, we perform *10-fold cross-validation* for each pair of hyperparameters $(\alpha, \lambda)$ to estimate the corresponding RMSE.
 The 10-fold cross validation is *repeated* three times, each time using a different random set of folds, in order to combat potential bias resulting from any particular choice of random folds.
 The optimal pair of values $(\alpha, \lambda)$ is the one corresponding to the lowest cross-validated RMSE.

 * Use the `caret` package, following the above example, to find the optimal values for $(\alpha, \lambda)$ when predicting attractiveness ratings with elastic net regularization.
 Extract the minimum RMSE value obtained from the resulting `caret_fit` object and compare it to the cross-validated RMSE estimates obtained earlier with backward stepwise regression, $L^1$ regularized linear regression, and $L^2$ regularized linear regression.

+As a closing note, keep in mind that the technique of regularization is not *specific* to linear regression.
+Indeed, the penalization of the cost function with a regularization term can be applied to a very wide range of machine learning techniques (some of which will be covered in the future assignments), resulting in methods such as [sparse PCA](https://en.wikipedia.org/wiki/Sparse_PCA) and [penalized SVMs](https://cran.r-project.org/web/packages/penalizedSVM/).

 A note on `glmnet`
 ==================